 Salt Lake City

-On top of the hill at the northern end of State Street is the Utah State Capitol building completed in 1914 and patterned after the nation's capitol.
+On top of the hill at the northern end of State Street is the Utah State Capitol building completed and dedicated in 1916 and patterned after the nation's capitol.
 Guided tours are offered most of the year.

 Directly across the street to the south of the State Capitol is Council Hall, home of the Utah Office of Tourism.
 Built in the 1860s as Salt Lake City Hall, it was dismantled stone by stone in 1963 and moved to Capitol Hill.